 Off-the-shelf cancer therapies are on the rise

-In September 2019, Be The Match BioTherapies announced a collaboration with EU-based biotech Celyad to provide high-quality starting material for the development of the company’s CAR-T cell therapy pipeline.
+In September 2019, Be The Match BioTherapies announced a collaboration with EU-based biotech Celyad.
+Be The Match BioTherapies will provide high-quality starting material for the development of the company’s CAR-T cell therapy pipeline.
 Celyad is among the companies pioneering development of non-gene edited allogeneic cell therapies.

 Cell therapy donors, in turn, are developing an increased understanding of the value their contributions provide to patients.
 In an August 2019 Cell Lines Blog post, we shared the story of Leah, an allogeneic cell therapy donor for Be The Match BioTherapies.
 “To think that my cells could be developed into a therapy that would help many patients … it’s pretty amazing,” Leah wrote of her experience.

 Growing popularity of CAR-T therapies reveals new questions and considerations for providers, policymakers and pharmaceutical companies